Filpill/blog-web/content/projects/2024-09-09-learning-dbt.md

 Simply attaching the private JSON key from your service account will auto populate all the fields leaving you only needing to fill the project ID field.

 It's worth understanding that each connection can only execute against the project ID you are connecting to.
-Therefore the environment segmentation exists in the dataset level.
+Therefore the default environment segmentation exists in the dataset level.
+It's a little annoying to deal with given that this would intermingle development and production datasets.

 ## 💾 Connecting to Git Repository

 Connecting to Git is a straightforward affair, as long as you have repository pre-created, you can simply hook up dbt cloud to it can give it authorisation to modify the repo.

 The git integration allows you to visually inspect which files are being added/changed/removed.
 Overall, it should help you make a more conscious effort in grouping git commits appropriately.

+Continuously developing dbt models alongside production code is core to leveraging to the system to its fullest.

 ## 🧱 Development File Structure